Hellinger Multimodal Variational Autoencoders: RELATED WORK

 In summary, our main contributions are three-fold: (i) We introduce a probabilistic opinion pooling perspective for multimodal VAEs, which generalizes common methods such as PoE and MoE as special cases of H\"older pooling with respective $\alpha$; (ii) we develop a moment-matching approximation of H\"older pooling with $\alpha=0.5$, termed Hellinger aggregation, which is particularly effective when combining different types of experts; and, building on this, (iii) we then propose HELVAE, a multimodal VAE that provides an efficient multimodal VAE that balances generative coherence and quality.
 Our empirical results on three benchmark datasets (PolyMNIST, CUB Image-Captions, and bimodal CelebA), show that HELVAE learns better latent representations and shows synergy~\footnote{Synergy~\citep{shi2019variational} is the effect that learning from multiple modalities improves generative performance in each modality.} across modalities, leading to better trade-offs between generative coherence and quality than existing methods.

-\section{Related work}
+\section{RELATED WORK}

 Extending VAEs~\citep{kingma2013auto} to multiple data modalities, early multimodal VAEs~\citep{suzuki2016joint, vedantam2017generative} lacked scalability.
 More recent approaches address this using PoE~\citep{wu2018multimodal}, MoE~\citep{shi2019variational}, or their combination, the mixture of product of experts (MoPoE)~\citep{sutter2021generalized}.
-Building on this line, later work has introduced WBVAE~\citep{qiu2025multimodal}, which leverages Wasserstein barycenter aggregation, and its extension MWBVAE, which improves performance through mixtures of barycenters.
-In parallel, CoDEVAE~\citep{mancisidor2025aggregation} defines joint distributions through a mixture of consensus among dependent experts (CoDE).
+Building on this line, later work has introduced WBVAE~\citep{qiu2025multimodal}, which leverages Wasserstein barycenter aggregation, and CoDEVAE~\citep{mancisidor2025aggregation}, which defines joint distributions through a mixture of consensus among dependent experts (CoDE).
 Although CoDEVAE claims it does not require sub-sampling, since all loss terms for all subsets are trained rather than some as in mixture-based methods, CoDEVAE still incurs a relatively high computational cost of $\mathcal{O}(2^M - 1)$, similar to MoPoE and MWBVAE, where $M$ is the number of modalities.
 Beyond these approaches, flexible aggregation methods based on permutation-invariant neural networks~\citep{hirtlearning} have also been proposed.